-On April 2, 1968, Stanley Kubrick’s seminal film “2001: A Space Odyssey” permiered at the Uptown Theater in Washington, D.C.
+On April 2, 1968, Stanley Kubrick’s seminal film “2001: A Space Odyssey” premiered at the Uptown Theater in Washington, D.C.
 Thematically, the film deals with elements of human evolution, technology, artificial intelligence, and extraterrestrial life.
 It is notable for its scientific accuracy, pioneering special effects, ambiguous imagery, sound in place of traditional narrative techniques, and minimal use of dialogue.
 Despite initially receiving mixed reactions from critics and audiences alike, today 2001: A Space Odyssey is nearly universally recognized by critics, film-makers, and audiences as one of the greatest and most influential films ever made.
 It was described as ‘culturally, historically, or aesthetically significant’ by the United States Library of Congress and selected for preservation in the National Film Registry in 1991.

 In order to create a science fiction movie about extraterrestrial life and about mankind’s relation to the universe, Stanley Kubrick searched for a collaborator after Dr. Strangelove had been completed, and found the science fiction writer, science writer, inventor, and explorer Arthur Clarke.
 On February 23, 1965 their project was announced in a press release as ‘Journey Beyond The Stars’.
 ‘2001: A Space Odyssey‘ was selected in April of the same year.
 Apparently, Kubrick intentionally used Homer’s The Odyssey as an inspiration as he said “that for the Greeks the vast stretches of the sea must have had the same sort of mystery and remoteness that space has for our generation“.